-There are 3 good reasons (besides lemon zucchini muffins) why you would want to sweat in the kitchen in July’s blasting heat.
+There are 3 good reasons (besides lemon zucchini muffins and healthy zucchini bread) why you would want to sweat in the kitchen in July’s blasting heat.
 First of all, your freckling bananas are probably “dying” to be used (hello, whole wheat flour banana bread).
 You are walking around the fruit basket frantically thinking “What to do with you?
 What to do?”.
 Secondly, I can guarantee you have a zucchini in your fridge you have no idea what to do with.
 Thirdly, you need snacks.
 More snacks.
 Who doesn’t need snacks?
 It is July.
 You are frantically running around trying to check off items on your summer bucket list before white stuff sticks to the ground.
 So, you need snacks.

 I know I am darn right.
 Because I am doing just everything above.
 I already checked off a few items.

 Including making world’s fluffiest and most delicious banana zucchini muffins with whole wheat flour, maple syrup and dark chocolate chunks.
 I know, I know there are many muffins out there but mine are the best!
 I swear.
 They turned out so fluffy and moist.
 The ratio of everything was spot on.
 I promise, if you only turn on the oven.

 Ever since I saw Angela’s chocolate chunk cookies a few weeks ago, I got obsessed.
 With chocolate chunks.
 I have never ever chopped an expensive organic dark chocolate bar and baked it.
 That hasn’t come to my mind yet.
 I usually eat chocolate.
 Makes sense, right?!
 So, I was intrigued.

 I was also intrigued that Angela made chewy cookies without using any sugar.
 That, my friends, isn’t easy.
 While I am yet to try her cookie recipe out, I couldn’t stop thinking about the chunks of dark chocolate inside a tender fluffy muffin.

 So, I set on a journey to the nearest grocery store.